Accounts Receivable Policy

 Audit

-University accounts receivable procedures are subject to an audit anytime by the Office of Internal Audit and biennial audits by the Louisiana legislative auditors.
+Accounts receivable activities are subject to audit by the University’s Office of Internal Audit and by the Louisiana Legislative Auditor as part of the state’s biennial review process.

 Student Billing and Recording